 Talk to your friends, put up posters, send out intranet announcements.
 One of EPEC's goals is to compile a print catalog of EPEC activities during the spring semester to distribute to the student population.
 If you are facilitating an EPEC activity in the spring semester and would like your activity to be included in the catalog, try and get your application form in by early November.
 We will also have listings online as EPEC activity proposals arrive.

 You are EPEC's contact person for the activity.
 If we have anything important to tell your group regarding space reservation, funding, or anything else, you are the person we'll look for.
 Keep records of participants, including contact information.
 Let participants know important information, like schedule changes or anything else.
 Keep track of your projects and set deadlines.
 Let EPEC know how those things are going.
 If you have been approved for funding, keep track of expenses that may qualify you for reimbursement, and keep receipts.
 Remember, you need to tell EPEC that you plan to spend money before the activity begins, so we can approach FundCom on your behalf.
 Some students may be interested in trying to incorporate an EPEC activity into their Div II or III.
 Your EPEC activity may be sponsored as an independent study by a professor.
 Write evaluations for those who want them.
 Make copies for EPEC, the student, and yourself.

 The EPEC activity application process is really quite simple.
-You can download a word document of the EPEC activity application form or pick up a hard copy on our board outside the post office, or at campus leadership and activities (CLA).
+You can complete an EPEC Course application form the first month of each semester on EPEC's HampEngage site under the Forms Section.
 It's pretty straightforward, and there's a lot of flexibility.
-Come up with an idea, plan it out, write it down, bring it to the CLA office during EPEC office hours, or drop it off in the EPEC mailbox at the CLA office, or email it to email@example.com.
+Come up with an idea, plan it out, write it down.

 Check out the Past Offerings under the Documents Archive Section to see how we format our activity listings.
 It should help you figure out how to answer questions.